btcSteven/wallet-etherum-sdk/README.md

 ## DApp Integration

-GawWallet is designed to work seamlessly with existing DApps.
+SDK is designed to work seamlessly with existing DApps.
 It implements the standard Ethereum Provider interface (EIP-1193), making it compatible with popular Web3 libraries:

 ### Web3.js Integration